-- 1. Symptoms you are experiencing, including whether you need emergency care;
+1. Symptoms you are experiencing, including whether you need emergency care;

 - 2. Minor illnesses and injuries;

 - 3. Chronic conditions;

 - 4. Medical tests and medications;

 - 5. Preventive care.

 If your physician's office is closed, just call NurseHelp 24/7 at 1-877-304-0504.
 (If you are hearing impaired dial 711 for the relay service in California.)
-Or you can call Member Services at the telephone number listed on your identification card.
+The telephone number is listed on your Member identification card.